JohnBatmanMySlinky/PBRJ/README.md

     - ~~WHERE ARE THE FIREFLIES COMING FROM~~
     - add a sphere with substrate material to test scene
     - add test scene file to repo
-    - testing something with an infite env light
+    - ~~testing something with an infite env light~~ Got smoke.exr looking great!
     - Copy my `*.pbrt`'s over to here
 - Performance
+    - implement a Pnt3 but it's Ints not Float to avoid some conversions
     - Create a simple sample scene in Trace.jl and benchmark.
 Because my testing is showing no performance benefit from Float32 and Parametric Typing
         - TYPE MORE CONCRETELY, use a NB and copy pxl-th
         - Convert to Float32